adrianalbr/employee-tracker/README.md

 The objective of this application is to architect and build a Content Management System (CMS) for managing employees.

 ## Installation
 The application uses node, inquirer and MySQL.
-Stars node
+Launch the application using node - node employeeTracker.js

 ## How it works
-This application allows the user to:
+This application allows the user to select actions from the following menu:

   * View all employees
   * View all employees by Department